ngx-builders/netlify-builder/src/README.md

 ng add @netlify-builder/deploy
 ```

-This command will configure everything, you just need to provide API ID and Personal access tokens when it will ask you for that.
+The above command will configure everything, you just need to provide API ID and Personal access tokens when it will ask you for that.

 ## That's it.
 Now, you are good to go

-Now whenever you want to deploy your angular project just run a command `ng run [YOUR_PROJECT_NAME]:deploy` and your project got live with new update.
+Now, Whenever you want to deploy your angular project just run a command `ng run [YOUR_PROJECT_NAME]:deploy` and your project will be deployed with new updates.

 ## 📦 Options <a name="options"></a>